Eugene is a qualified control/instrumentation engineer Bsc (Eng) and has worked as a developer of electronics & software for SCADA systems.

 The idea is to use a new place holder for each power of 10 to make up any number we want.

-So 134 means one hundred, 3 tens and a 4 although we just interpret and read it as one hundred and thirty four.
+So 134 really means one hundred, 3 tens and 4 units, although we just interpret and read it as the number one hundred and thirty four.

 Placeholder Value in the Decimal Numbering System